hisubram/mobilefoundation/index.md

 {:note: .note}

 # Getting started tutorial
-{: #getting-started}
+{: #getting-started-tutorial}

 {{site.data.keyword.mobilefoundation_long}} expedites the setting up of an {{site.data.keyword.mfp_full}} environment using which you can develop, test, and run enterprise mobile apps. {{site.data.keyword.mobilefoundation_short}} offers the following different service plans: Developer, Professional Per Device, and Professional 1 Application.
 {: shortdesc}

 Using the Professional 1 Application plan a single application built on any of the supported operating systems can be managed.
 The supported operating systems are Android, iOS, Windows or mobile Web.
 The Developer plan is best suited for development and test.
-You can review all the available plans [here](https://console.bluemix.net/catalog/services/mobile-foundation).
+You can review all the available plans [here](https://cloud.ibm.com/catalog/services/mobile-foundation).

 This getting started tutorial enables you to create a {{site.data.keyword.mobilefoundation_short}} service instance using one of the supported plans.
 You can then register an application.
 Download and edit the registered application, deploy an adapter and finally test the application.